Rohit Sharma knows he has long career ahead and it’s not just IPL or next series: Sourav Ganguly

-BCCI president Sourav Ganguly wants injured senior opener Rohit Sharma to tread cautiously while deciding on competing for his IPL team Mumbai Indians in the playoffs as he risks aggravating the hamstring tear that led to his exclusion from the Australia-bound India squad.
+Board of Control for Cricket in India president Sourav Ganguly wants injured senior opener Rohit Sharma to be cautious while deciding on competing for his Indian Premier Leaue side Mumbai Indians in the playoffs as he risks aggravating the hamstring injury that seemingly led to his exclusion from the Australia-bound India squad.

+Also read: Indian fan deserves to know: Sunil Gavaskar calls for transparency regarding Rohit Sharma’s injury

-Rohit has been out of action since the second leg fixture against Kings XI Punjab due to a left hamstring tear and has been left out of the Indian squad for the Australia tour starting later this month.
+Rohit has been out of action since the second leg fixture against Kings XI Punjab due to a left hamstring strain and has been left out of the Indian squad for the Australia tour starting later this month.

 The BCCI president said that the board will do everything possible to get an “asset like Rohit” back in the park as that’s their job.
 Mumbai are scheduled to take on Delhi Capitals on Thursday in the playoffs.

 “Rohit is injured at the moment.
 Otherwise, why would we leave out a player like him?
-He is the vice-captain of the national (limited-overs) team,” Ganguly told PTI in an exclusive interview.
+He is the vice-captain of the national (limited-overs) team,” Ganguly told PTI.

 “We will have to assess him.
 I don’t know (when he can come back).
 He hasn’t played so far since the time he has got injured.
 We want him to recover.
 It’s the BCCI’s job to get their best players on the park.
 If he recovers, he plays,” said the former captain.

 When asked about the videos put out by Mumbai Indians where Rohit is seen batting at the nets, Ganguly struck a note of caution for the senior player.

 “Yeah, you don’t want him to get injured again.
-He has a hamstring tear and it will get ruptured again.
+He has a hamstring *tear and it will get ruptured again.
 It will then take longer for him to come back.
 But yes, there are people working with him.

 “The Mumbai Indians physio is working with him.
 The Indian physio (Nitin Patel) is there.
 Rohit himself knows that he has got a long career ahead and it’s not just this IPL or next series for him.

-Note: *Clarifications: The PTI report quotes Sourav Ganguly referring to Rohit Sharma’s injury as a hamstring tear, however the official word from Mumbai Indians was that it was a strain.
-There is no official statement from the BCCI on this issue.